lingarner/swift-caculator/README.md

 # Overview

-This is a ssimple calculator program that can handle friendly user inputs.
+This is a simple calculator program that can handle friendly user inputs.

 The purpose of this software is to help me learn how to understand basic syntaxical function of the programming language: Swift.